afinetapestry/libRocket/readme.md

 HTML5 and CSS3), and extends them with features suited towards real-time applications.
 Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.

 This fork of libRocket contains a complete SDL2 + OpenGL 3.2 version of the libRocket System, File and Render interfaces free to be used by anyone.
+The sample is located at Samples/basic/sdl2/.

 ## Features